-PDF Free to download peer reviewed maternity epilepsy toolkit above.
+Peer reviewed 'maternity epilepsy toolkit' available for free download.
 Designed to assist history taking; reduce risk, increase knowledge and awareness and provide a summary of management in pregnancy.
 For further information click: Professional page.
 This toolkit has been incorporated into the new RCM i-learn epilepsy in pregnancy module, Click: RCM i-learn.

 Founder of website:

 RCM National & Regional Award Winner, 'Mum's Midwife of the Year,' 2016.
 Based at: Royal Hampshire County Hospital, Winchester.
 Hampshire.
 SO22 5DG

 Facebook support group, the big conversation: women with epilepsy

 Women can self refer or be referred by a health professional.
 To action a professional referral, please see your GP or neurology team and ask them to contact me (details above) with your contact details & history summary.

 In and out of area NHS referrals accepted.
 If distance/difficulties with transport is a problem, a telephone consultation can be arranged instead of seeing Kim in clinic.